mespada829/Useful-Shell-Commands/README.md

 ## Useful-Shell-Commands

-This is just a small compilation of useful shell commands by category.
+This is just a small collection of useful shell commands by category.

 ### General daily commands: